Predicting speech intelligibility from EEG in a non-linear classification paradigm: Evaluation of the dilated convolutional model

 \subsection{Frequency band}

 EEG signals are usually evaluated in different frequency bands: $\delta$ (0.5-4Hz), $\theta$ (4-8Hz), $\alpha$ (8-14Hz) and $\beta$ (14-32Hz).
 As shown in previous literature \cite{vanthornhout_speech_2018, ding_emergence_2012}, linear decoders perform optimally in the $\delta$-band.
-To evaluate whether this is also the case for the baseline and dilated convolutional model, both models were trained and evaluated on (combinations of) different frequency bands.
+De Cheveigné et al. \cite{de_cheveigne_decoding_2018} also show higher performance for lower frequencies.
+To evaluate whether this is also the case for our baseline models and the dilated convolutional model, all models were trained and evaluated on (combinations of) different frequency bands.